 Reverse mortgages aren’t for everyone, and you’re not guaranteed to qualify or secure a loan acceptance, even from HUD.

-If you need to convert your equity, but you don’t qualify for a reverse mortgage, look no further than EasyKnock.
-We create customized sale-leaseback solutions to help you convert your equity into cash to meet your financial goals, whether those include retiring in style, making a down-payment on a new home, or helping a family member.
+If you need to convert your equity, but you don’t qualify for a reverse mortgage, consider looking into a sale-leaseback.
+Sale-leaseback solutions can help you convert your equity into cash to meet your financial goals, whether those include retiring in style, making a down-payment on a new home or helping a family member.

 If you’re looking for options to consolidate your debt, reverse mortgage may be a helpful option for you.
 However, in some situations, you can be denied a reverse mortgage.
 If you are still unsure of alternative options to securing this specific loan, after reading this article, consult a financial advisor to discuss your options.